- Recognize barriers to device and internet access for students and their parents;

 - Ensure image file sizes are reduced and other content is accessible through a desktop and mobile-friendly interface (Offer alternatives for visual information, UDL Checkpoint 1.3)

-- Identify technologies that provide multiple language settings or can be quickly translated through browsers, plug-ins, or other tools for (Promote understanding across languages, UDL Checkpoint 2.4
+- Identify technologies that provide multiple language settings or can be quickly translated through browsers, plug-ins, or other tools for English language learners (Promote understanding across languages, UDL Checkpoint 2.4

 Provide Multiple Means of Action & Expression